-A TOTAL OF 7- s
+THIS IS A TOTAL OF 7- 8 PAGEs PAPER AND ALL ITEMS NEED TO BE VALIDATED WITH CURRENT AND CREDIBLE REFERENCES.

 Title of Paper – Not Assignment #

 Your Name

 Walden University

 NURS 6053

 Date

 Dr. E. Townsley

 \

 Title of Paper

 Remember to not write in first person.
 One of the skills of a leader is the ability to communicate effectively and efficiently.
 Introductory paragraph and purpose statement.
 This should provide your readers with their initial impressions of your argument, your writing style, and the overall quality of your work.
 A vague, disorganized, error-filled, off-the-wall, or boring introduction will probably create a negative impression.
 On the other hand, a concise, engaging, and well-written introduction will start your readers off thinking highly of you, your analytical skills, your writing, and your paper.
 Your introduction is an important road map for the rest of your paper.
 Your introduction conveys a lot of information to your readers.
 You can let them know what your topic is, why it is important, and how you plan to proceed with your discussion.